dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 For the configuration options, feel free to have a look into all the other files, preferential ``config.hsl.js``, ``config.waltti.js``, ``config.matka.js`` and ``config.default.js``.

-The following options are the most basic configuration you may want to change.
+The following options is the most basic configuration you may want to change.

 ::